Keraloon/French-Translation-DQMT3D/README.md

 # French-Translation-DQMT3D
 French Translation Files for Dragon Quest Monsters : Terry's Wonderland 3D

+Update : the path has been corrected to data/Event instead of Demo and Field, Some Monsters and texts was not correctly translated and exceeded the textbox

 All Monsters, Abilities, Dialogues, Location etc.. has been translated All Wi-Fi and Streetpass texts has been kept in English (and location on the mini map too)